 - Click OK to close the dialog.

 - Select Content Sets and Roles, select the Export Format (JSON or XML), and click Export.

-The Tanium Server exports the content file to the Downloads folder on the system that you use to access the Tanium Console.
+The Tanium Server exports the content file to the downloads folder on the system that you used to access the Tanium Console.